jtiosue/GHBlogComments/README.md

 # GHBlogComments

-A simple way to include comments on you blog using GitHub Issues.
+A simple way to include comments on your blog using GitHub Issues.
 See my live example below.

 ## Usage